Rustique-Uwimpaye/Github-Search/README.md

-# GithubSearch
+# Github-Search

-Second Independent project for Moringa Core, June 1,2018
+A Github search app to search for users repositories

+## Author

+Rustique Uwimpaye

 ## Description
 A single page application for searching github users and repositories.
-The site uses the Github API to perform searches on Github, and display the results to the users.The website is made using angular js framework, and uses components, custom directives, custom pipes, routing modules and classes to make the finished product.
+The site uses the Github API to perform searches on Github, and display the results to the users.
+This project was generated with  **Angular CLI**

 ## Technologies Used
-HTML

-BOOTSTRAP
+* HTML5
+* CSS
+* Bootstrap

-Angular js
+* Angular CLI

 ## Known Bugs